Jumpstart nabs $8.5M led by Sequoia for a recruitment platform that aims to increase diversity – TechCrunch

 “Almost every company at scale manages early-career recruiting differently than industry recruiting.
 That’s because the techniques for identifying great early-career talent are just different than folks with a decade of experience.
 We think there’s an opportunity for Jumpstart to be a global platform for early-career talent,” said Mike Vernal, a partner at Sequoia.

 Jumpstart has an interesting jumpstart story of its own.
 Ben Herman, the founder and CEO, got his start in recruiting when he dropped out of high school in north London, England.
-He turned out to be a scrappy and very successful recruiter, working on behalf of a number of companies, in part because he was good at looking beyond the basic signals that many use to decide whether inbound applicants are good bets (those basic signals include things like what school you went to, your references, and where you might have already worked), and expanding them to look at things like “passion projects”, interests, long term goals and more.
+He turned out to be a scrappy and very successful recruiter, working on behalf of a number of companies, in part because he was good at looking beyond the basic signals that many use to decide whether inbound applicants are good bets (those basic signals include things like which school you went to, your references and where you might have already worked), and expanding them to look at things like “passion projects”, interests, long-term goals and more.

-When those clients started to approach him with proposals to come in house, he thought of putting his enterprising nature to work for himself, by starting his own business at age 21.
-Eventually, he found himself working for a lot of companies out of the US and decided to make the move and see how and if he could bring a technology approach into the equation to improve the overall process — specifically by using AI to replicate the pattern recognition that Herman himself had used up to then in his successful recruiting endeavors.
+When those clients started to approach him with proposals to come in house, he thought of putting his enterprising nature to work for himself by starting his own business at age 21.
+Eventually, he found himself working for a lot of companies out of the U.S. and decided to make the move and see how and if he could bring a technology approach into the equation to improve the overall process — specifically by using AI to replicate the pattern recognition that Herman himself had used up to then in his successful recruiting endeavors.

 “Most of the tools in the market today are targeted at saving recruiters time,” Herman said to me in an interview this week.
-“They are overwhlelmed by the amt of work they have to do.
+“They are overwhelmed by the amount of work they have to do.
 But the consequence is that they escalate the other problems [such as addressing diversity].
-I look at these platforms as tools for putting a bandaid on those bigger problems.”
+I look at these platforms as tools for putting a Band-aid on those bigger problems.”

 There is a lot about recruitment that is the opposite of “technology challenges.”
 Much of it requires a human touch and sensibility not just of what might really be the best fit for a business, but what might be the best fit for a specific person looking for a job.
 While that kind of nuance is more likely to be there the higher up the chain you go — partly because the “cost” of getting it wrong can be that much higher — it’s not as ubiquitous in the lower, lower-paid, more populated ranks of the job market.